undistro/zora/docs/index.md

 Enabled by the [Marvin](https://github.com/undistro/marvin) plugin, Zora offers a declarative way to create your own checks by using [CEL](https://github.com/google/cel-spec) expressions to define validation rules.

+#### :simple-kubernetes: Kubernetes-native

+All scan configurations and plugin reports, including misconfigurations and vulnerabilities, are securely stored as [CRDs (Custom Resource Definitions)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) within your Kubernetes cluster, making it easily accessible through the Kubernetes API and `kubectl` command.

 ## Architecture